 Like every other genre of YouTube content, there’s a lot of variety in the documentary space.
 Regardless of whether you’re into geopolitics or video games, chances are someone has made a video on it.
 We focused on channels that regularly produce high-quality and distinct documentaries and found some terrific ones to share with you today—so enough talking, let’s start watching.

 The channel name here really gives the game away, but that doesn’t take away from the quality content.
-Free Documentary regularly uploads documentaries covering stories from all around the world, whether it’s about a dangerous road in the Philippines or the future of architecture.
-There’s no specific focus here—the channel just uploads great stuff, so if you’re not looking for anything specific, this is a great starting point.
+Free Documentary regularly uploads documentaries covering stories from all around the world, with topics spanning dangerous roads in the Philippines or the future of architecture.
+There’s no specific focus here—the channel simply uploads great stuff, so if you’re not looking for anything specific, this is a great starting point.

 All sorts of stories from all over the world.